WeAreSeismica/seismica-sce/README.md

 A local installation of the anystyle gem is recommended but not required as long as the web-hosted [anystyle.io](anystyle.io) exists.
 On a linux machine, this can be obtained by running: `sudo apt install ruby-dev` followed by `sudo gem install anystyle=cli`

-Compiling the output tex file from this set of scripts into a pdf requires the Seismica production tex template, which is available only to Seismica typesetters.
+Compiling the output tex file from this set of scripts into a pdf requires the Seismica submission tex template.

 ## general steps for the conversion process